AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ## (ON FORWARD ARE LABS ONLY STARTING FROM DAY 3 SK1 L4)

-## Steps for the Lab Part 1:
+### Lab Part 1 [Day 3]: Slew Rate and Propagation delay Characterization

-#### Task for the Day 3 Lab Part 1: Characterize a sample inverter cell by its slew rate and propagation delay.
+The task is to characterize a sample inverter cell by its slew rate and propagation delay.

 1. Clone [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign).
 Copy the techfile `sky130A.tech` from `pdks/sky130A/libs.tech/magic/` to directory of the cloned repo.
 Below are the contents of `vsdstdcelldesign/libs/`:
 ![image](https://user-images.githubusercontent.com/87559347/187333491-7fd10850-9f8a-486d-9d4c-a93f4002fdea.png)